thousandbrainsproject/tbp.monty/rfcs/0000_intelligent_resampling.md

 2. **Hypothesis coverage**: The hypothesis for where we are on the mug would remain valid across many locations during movement (handle, sides, rim); it would only result in a prediction error / risk elimination when we move to the chip, the point at which we would want to signal learning in a model.
 3. **Observation frequency**: The mug model has high observation counts from frequent use, suggesting we shouldn't discard the entire model.
 4. **Feature patterns**: Morphological features (surface curvature) would differ at the chip location, but non-morphological features (color, texture) might remain consistent.
+5. **Compositionality**: Since the chip is a localized modification at specific coordinates on an otherwise familiar object, the system could learn it compositionally - preserving the original mug model while learning the chip as a local variation.
-5. **Decision**: The heuristics would likely lead to updating the existing mug model to incorporate the chip as a variation, rather than learning an entirely new object or just eliminating hypotheses.
-This allows us to maintain our knowledge about the mug while adapting to its new physical state.
+6. **Decision**: The heuristics would guide the system to learn the chipped area as a compositional modification rather than corrupting the well-learned base mug model.
+This allows us to maintain our knowledge about the standard mug shape while capturing this specific instance's variation.
+The lower-level mug model remains intact and reusable, while the chip information is stored as a localized modification.